TGElder/downhill/README.md

 ![oneCell.png](images/oneCell.png) ![parent.png](images/parent.png)

-The cell has four neighbours.
+The cell will have four neighbours.

 ![neighbours.png](images/neighbours.png)

-The two white neighbours have the same parent cell and the two blue neighbours different parent cells.
+The two white neighbours have the same parent cell and the two blue neighbours have different parent cells.
 We call the parents of the blue cells the **neighbouring parent cells**.

 ![neighboursParents.png](images/neighboursParents.png)